 Intensity is the key to the success of your swim training.
 By training at the correct intensities, we can manipulate the physiological responses your body gets.
-This will generate the greatest improvement from where your running fitness currently is.
+This will generate the greatest improvement from where your swimming fitness currently is.

 There are a number of different ways of measuring or estimating intensity depending on what features your watch has (or whether you even use a watch).